yinglinglow/yinglinglow.github.io/blog/_posts/2018-02-13-GAN-walkthrough.md

 Hence, instead of clipping weights as in WGAN, WGAN-GP penalises the norm of gradient of the discriminator with respect to its input.
 In human terms, this means that the bigger your gradient norm (maximum rate of change), the more you will be penalised.
 It incentivises the model towards the threshold (remember (-1,1)?) so that WGAN remains valid.

-Whew!
-You made it through all that - well done.
-Let's get down to business now (finally!) and head over to <a href='https://www.yinglinglow.com/blog/2018/02/20/GAN-walkthrough-2'>__Part 2 - GAN Walkthrough__</a>, where we go through the actual steps of running your very own GAN!
+WHEW!
+You made it through all that - well done!!
+Let's get down to business now (finally!) and head over to <br><a href='https://www.yinglinglow.com/blog/2018/02/20/GAN-walkthrough-2'>__Part 2 - GAN Walkthrough__</a>, where we go through the actual steps of running your very own GAN!